samschott/maestral/README.md

 most important are:

 - `maestral gui`: Starts Maestral with a GUI.
-- `maestral sync`: Starts Maestral in the command line.
+- `maestral daemon {start/stop}`: Start or stop Maestral as a daemon.
-- `maestral set-excluded`: Select folders to be excluded from syncing.
+- `maestral daemon {pause/resume}`: Pause or resume syncing.
+- `maestral daemon status`: Get the current sync status.
+- `maestral daemon errors`: Lists all sync errors.
 - `maestral set-dir`: Sets the location of your local Dropbox folder.
+- `maestral dir-exclude`: Excludes a Dropbox folder from syncing.
+- `maestral dir-inlcude`: Includes a Dropbox folder in syncing.
-- `maestral unlink`: Unlinks the current account.
+- `maestral list`: Lists the contents of a directory on Dropbox.

 Maestral supports syncing multiple Dropbox accounts by running multiple instances.
 For now, the configuration needs to be done from the command line.
 E.g., before running